Mindfulness Meditation: Making Meditation Work for You

 Decide on a Time Frame

-The first step is going to be for you to decide on how long the meditation will last.
-One mistake that is often made when beginning is just going into it blindly, not knowing when to stop.
+The first step is going to decide on how long the meditation will last.
+One mistake that is often made when athletes begin is just going into it blindly, not knowing when to stop.

-Instead, we want to define for how long we will meditate.
-I began with ten minutes and am now up to fifteen.
-You want to start small, working your way up once you begin to feel the need to.
+Instead, you want to decide how long you will meditate.
+I began with five minutes and am now up to twenty.

-You also want to decide on what time of day is best for you.
-Meditation is not only performed in the morning.
-Maybe you have more time on your lunch break, or in the evenings.
+You also want to decide on what time of day you will meditate.
+Meditation can be performed in the morning, midday, or in the evenings.
 Go with what works best for you, depending on your schedule.

 Find a Comfortable Position